An Improved Multi-access Coded Caching with Uncoded Placement: introduction

 \section{introduction}

 The proliferation of users and their demand for high data rate content lead to a drastic increase in the high traffic volume during peak periods.
-In the seminal paper \cite{maddahali2015flcc}, Maddah-Ali and Neison proposed a coded caching scheme to relieve the traffic burden during peak hours by utilizing the ample cache memories available at the user ends.
+In the seminal paper \cite{maddahali2015flcc}, Maddah-Ali and Nieson proposed a coded caching scheme to relieve the traffic burden during peak hours by utilizing the cache memories available at the user ends.
 The proposed scheme tackles the under utilization of resources during off-peak hours in the placement phase by filling the cache memories during the off-peak period so as to avail multicasting opportunities, when the demands are revealed by the users, during the delivery phase.
-They consider a setup consisting of a central server having access to a database comprising of a set of $N$ files of equal size and a set of $K$ users where each user has a normalized cache size $\gamma $.
+The setup consists of a central server having access to a database comprising of a set of $N$ files of equal size and a set of $K$ users where each user has a normalized cache size $\gamma =\frac{M}{N},$ where $M$ is the memory size of each cache in the units of files.
 Each user reveals their demand, which is assumed to be a single file among the files held by the server, during the peak hours.
 Then, the server transmits coded symbols to all the users over an error-free link such that each user can retrieve the demanded file from the local cache content and the transmitted symbols.
 The overall objective is to design the placement as well as the delivery phases with minimum transmission rate such that the user demands are satisfied.
-A lot of research has been done during the past few years in this area \cite{tuninetti2016uncoded,avestimar2017tradeoff} where it is assumed that each user has their own dedicated cache.
+A lot of research has been done and quite a bit of variants of this problem have been studied during the past few years \cite{tuninetti2016uncoded,avestimar2017tradeoff,jin2018placeOpti,vilardebo2018coded,nieson2017nonuniform,gunduz2018nonuniform,nieson2015decent,caire2016d2d} where it is assumed that each user has their own dedicated cache.